Lavelnov/SonarPioneer/readme.txt

+Sonar Pioneer
+Leonardo Góngora Velasco

-The sonar with library and sonar selector
-Use the constructor
+This code is for the use of the sonar with library and  selector Use the constructor
  SonarPioneer Sonar(S0,S1,S2,trigger,Inhibits,Echo);
 Function: